TAIWAN FAST FACTS

 Aside from a booming metropolis district found mostly in its capital city of Taipei, Taiwan features a lot of tropical and lush rainforest.
 It also boasts of a vibrant culture and a flourishing entertainment hub.
 Therefore, there are several options for foreign tourists looking to explore the country.

 The climate in Taiwan is mostly marine tropical.
 The summer is hot and humid, while winter time is relatively cold.
 If you are planning a trip to Taiwan, make sure you book from October to December.
 You might want to avoid traveling during typhoon season especially if you are traveling to the east coast of Taiwan since this is mostly affected by typhoon due to its proximity to the Pacific Ocean.

-Airports: There are four major international airports for travel to Taiwan: Taiwan Taoyuan International Airport, Taipei Songshan Airport, Kaohsiung International Airport and Taichung Airport.
+International Airports: There are four major international airports for travel to Taiwan: Taiwan Taoyuan International Airport, Taipei Songshan Airport, Kaohsiung International Airport and Taichung Airport.

 Visa Required?
 Taiwanese government grants visa-free or visa-upon-arrival entry for citizens of 45 countries.
 If you are to travel to Taiwan, make sure your passport is valid for the next 6 months.

 International Driver’s License Accepted?
 If you have a valid international driving permit, you can use that to drive in Taiwan for up to 30 days.

 Crime: Crime against tourists in Taiwan is rare and the rate is low.
 Threats of terrorism are non-existent and there are no warnings issued.

 Electrical Adapters: Most electrical outlets in Taiwan are at 110 to 120 volts.
 If you are traveling from a country that uses other electrical sources, then you need to bring an adapter with you.